Raspberry Pi 4 (8GB) Tested: Double the RAM, New 64-Bit OS

 How Much Raspberry Pi RAM Can You Really Use?

 If you use a PC or Mac, even 8GB of RAM is usually too little; in fact, if you’re buying a desktop, we think 32GB is ideal.
-So I was shocked to see how many applications and tabs I could have open in Raspbian without surpassing 4GB.
+So I was shocked to see how many applications and tabs I could have open in Raspberry Pi OS (32-bit) without surpassing 4GB.

-However, if you really want to max out your RAM on Raspberry Pi, you can, and Raspbian will let you.
+However, if you really want to max out your RAM on Raspberry Pi, you can, and Raspberry Pi OS (32-bit) will let you.
 With 59 tabs open, some of which were playing offline, 4K video files, we managed to hit 4.4GB.
-Raspbian makes available a full 7.8GB of the 8GB so, if you really are that much of a power user, there’s a ridiculous amount of headroom left.
+The 32-bit OS makes available a full 7.8GB of the 8GB so, if you really are that much of a power user, there’s a ridiculous amount of headroom left.

 Setting up a RAM disk that stores your most frequently accessed apps in memory is one way a typical user could take advantage of that extra 4GB of memory.
 I didn’t get a chance to try moving our applications to a RAM disk before publication time, but it’s clear that having a program like Scratch Desktop 3, which takes a whopping 28 seconds to load off of a microSD card, in RAM will make it load appreciably faster.

-Note: Editor's Note (5/29): This story has been updated to reflect the fact that Raspberry Pi Foundation has changed the name of its operating system from Raspbian to Raspberry Pi OS for both 32-bit and 64-bit versions.